 Not all gold ETFs invest in physical gold only; underlying assets may also include gold futures contracts or may track gold mining company stocks.
 Check out this article for a detailed breakdown of investing in gold-related ETFs and mutual funds.

 Mining company stocks

-When weighing how to invest in gold, a good way to gain exposure to gold as an investor is to buy shares in gold mining companies.
+A good way to gain exposure to gold as an investor is to buy shares in gold mining companies.
 There are hundreds of publicly-listed gold miners to choose from, from global behemoths to small-cap firms still focusing mostly on exploration; and their shares can be easily bought or sold on any online broker platform.
 Go here to read about the benefits and hazards of buying into these companies.

 Gold futures are another, more sophisticated way to bet on movements in the price of gold.
 These are contracts to buy or sell gold at an agreed price at an agreed time (though actual delivery rarely takes place).
 As these contracts involve trading on margin and therefore may lead to sizable losses, they are not recommended for any but the most experienced and risk-tolerant retail investors.